Aum som somaya namah

 If you suddenly make a discrete shift in beliefs, you will experience a sudden discrete shift in your Now reality."

-In reading the Jyotisha charts it is critically important to recognize the qualities of the navamsha Moon.
+In reading the Jyotisha charts it is critically important to recognize the qualities of Chandra's navamsha.
 If the rashi and bhava of D-9 Chandra are ignored, only half the emotional core will be known and events will not be correctly predicted.

 Also, the navamsha Moon is mission-critical in evaluating what type of nurturing support the native requires in their intimate relationships such as marriage.